 EX 3.
 Barry enrolls in 2 summer sessions (session 2 spans 6/25-7/20 and session 5 spans 8/20-9/7).
 While enrolled his session 2 course he decides he no longer wants to take the course in session 5 and drops that course.
 Barry had been paid federal aid with the expectation that he would complete the entire payment period that spanned both sessions.
 Because he dropped his session 5 course while he was still attending session 2, a Return of Title IV Calculation is not required but his Pell Grant is still reduced for the session 5 course he never attended.

-In cases of unofficial withdrawal an instructor reported last date of participation may be required to determine a student’s aid eligibility.
+In cases of official and unofficial withdrawal an instructor reported last date of participation may be required to determine a student’s aid eligibility.
 The OSU Office of Financial Aid is not able to contact partner school instructors directly to obtain this information.
 After a term has ended DPP students may be contacted with instructions on how to complete this participation verification process.
 Due to the time sensitive nature of this process, it is very important for DPP students to check their OSU Student (ONID) email regularly to look for these financial aid notifications.
 Failure to verify participation may result in the reduction or full loss of financial aid eligibility for the term.